sanniekwan1214/solana-mango-parse-event/README.md

 5. Save to json format ./output/mangoevent{timestamp}.json
 6. Setup polling

-*challenges*
+## *challenges*
-1. I am new to solana api, and mango , so it is very new to me from the beginning.
+1. I am new to solana api, and mango library, so it is chanllenging to me from the beginning.
-2. Even google about the information, it is less information that I can search
+2. Even google-ed about the information, it is less information that I can search
 3. So eventually it is based on my understanding and try my best to understand it

-*learnings*
+## *learnings*

 Problem solving:
-1. Break the problems one by one and step by step first
+1. Don't panic for new challenges.
+Break the problems one by one and step by step first
 2. Log everything to understand which part is needed
 3. Write a piece of code to achieve each part first, if everything runs smooth, then can enhance the code structure and improve the logic

 Solana and mango:
 1. learnt to search useful logs in solana network from the log
 2. learnt the rpc methods provided by solana
+3. learnt based on the log return and use it understand the mango library, for example, the log returns all the instruction which can be found in mango library
+4. although there is not too much information provided from the doc, based on the log provided which can break the concept step by step to understand the basic flow.

-*Short description of what you think Mango does*
+# *Short description of what you think Mango does*
 General:
 Mango is an open-source decentralized exchange built on the Solana blockchain.
 It is designed to offer fast and low-cost trading of cryptocurrencies and other digital assets.